Waikiki Surfing: Where to catch your next wave.

 - Polynesian Hostel is a popular hostel only two blocks from the beach and they can set you up for $12/day if your’e a guest and $15 if not.

-Waikiki is blessed with plenty of small, leisurely waves that make up the beachfront.
-These breaks range from Pops to Queens to Canoes and all will vary depending on conditions.
+In Waikiki, you can surf from Pops to Queens to Canoes and all will vary depending on the conditions.
+Waikiki is blessed with plenty of small, leisurely waves that make up the beachfront, so access is quick and easy.
 Best bet is to head to the beach and evaluate conditions and see what fits your ability.
 If you’re still unsure, ask any outfitter or someone who looks like they have some surfing knowledge.

 Just pop up!
+JK.
 If you need lessons ask at your board rental provider and they will make sure you are covered.
+The rental providers I listed above all have surf instructors.

 Grab a beer or some food and relish in your accomplishments of the day.
 Some solid places to grab a beer or a bite include: